All Episodes

 You can't move this forward with hatred, whether it's in response to Charlie Kirk's murder or the issue of migration.

-And what's particularly important, I think, when it comes to the issue of migration, is them people don't have real power.
+And what's particularly important, I think, when it comes to the issue of migration is them people don't have real power.

-But like what I feel like the contribution that we can make is the focus of your ire can't be people that don't have power, even if it's just practical.
+But like, what I feel like the contribution that we can make is the focus of your ire can't be people that don't have power, even if it's just practical.

-There what like imagine this is a thought experiment.
+Imagine this as a thought experiment.

 I even see Carl there.